Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.

 Troubleshooting your microphone

-A Microphone is required for your exam so that the proctor can hear you.
+A microphone is required for your test so that the proctor can hear you.
 If your microphone is not working, try some of the microphone troubleshooting steps found on the ProctorU website.

 Troubleshooting your webcam/camera